psiLearn/BalticSeaEel/README.md

 Swagger/OpenAPI is generated automatically via [Giraffe.OpenApi](https://github.com/giraffe-fsharp/Giraffe.OpenApi).
 When the server runs in development mode, browse to `https://localhost:5001/swagger` (or `http://localhost:5000/swagger`) to inspect the live contract.

+### CORS configuration

+The server reads allowed origins from `src/Server/appsettings.json` (`Cors:AllowedOrigins`).
+Update that list for Docker/production deployments to match the domains serving the SPA.

 ### VS Code integration

 - Install the recommended workspace extensions and open the Testing panel to discover both `Client.Tests` and `Server.Tests`.